Skip to content

 4. Optionally, processing files (programs, notes, intermediate data files, etc)

 Each dataset may contain information about more than one organism (e.g., multiple fish shapes were used in an analysis) but is restricted to a single species per dataset.
+For ease of use, output from the datastore is a flattened version of the input - the grouping of organisms into datasets is removed (although this can be easily reconstructed if needed).

 The dataset metadata and model data have prescribed formats and are structured for convenient access via a RESTful API, loading from formatted files, and inputting to scattering models.
-The raw data and processing file formats and layout are unconstrained and are accessible via the RESTful API as a zipped download and a browsable directory hierarchy.

 Model outputs are not stored.